- Solicitors For Business

 - You can ring-fence assets for the benefit of your surviving spouse/partner against the liability of care fees

-- You can include tax planning tools to reduce your IHT liability
+- You can include tax planning tools to reduce your inheritance tax liability

 Failure to make a will can also mean that you are unable to pass assets to people who are not directly related to you, including stepchildren, common-law spouses and favoured charities.